-We have designed the Backyard Hives to have good longevity without painting.
+We have designed our hives at BackYardHive to have good longevity without painting.
 This includes choosing wood with minimal, cambered, end grain on the side panels and orientating the panels inward to minimize warping.
 The holes in the hive are all pre-drilled and counter sunk to limit splitting.
 Not painting the hive is based on the holistic approach to beekeeping.
 We believe paint fumes can interfere with the bees’ pheromone-based communication.

 If it's necessary, if the bees have shown no sign of reducing the size of their entrance by late autumn, you can help them out by using a bunch of small sticks.
 The bees will be able to better regulate the hive temperature by opening the entrance to the extent they need.